 Private sector clients

-If you meet the conditions above you must start applying the rules when the changes come into force on 6 April 2020.
+If you meet the simplified test conditions you must start applying the rules when the changes come into force on 6 April 2021.

 If you use the simplified test to determine your size, you must apply the rules from the start of the tax year following the end of the calendar year when you met the conditions.